joshkent94/BrowseGPT/CONTRIBUTING.md

+# Contributing

-I am open to any and all contributions that you feel would improve the project, however there is a list of things to do in the issues section on GitHub.
+We are open to any and all contributions that you feel would improve the project, however if you're stuck, there is a list of things to work on in the issues section on GitHub.

 Any feature requests or bugs should be added to the issues section.